Utopia, Limited

 Our company’s staging of Utopia, Limited, in 2008, was a wonderful success, due, to a large extent, to the substantial revisions our company had made to the operetta.

-The following alternate lyric, written by Holly Windle and sung to the tune of “Society Has Quite Foresaken All its Wicked Courses,” detailed and celebrated those revisions.
+The following alternate lyric, written by Holly Windle and sung to the tune of “Society Has Quite Forsaken All its Wicked Courses,” detailed and celebrated those revisions.
 It should be noted that the song makes passing reference to Lesley Hendrickson, our Stage Director and Marina Liadova, our Music Director for this production, as well as a reference to what was our pending 2009 production of Ruddigore.

 It was performed at that show’s Last Gasp Cast Bash, by Waldyn Benbenek, accompanied by a chorus which included Timothy James, Jim Ahrens, Isaiah Waid, Victoria Valencour, Stephen Hage, Jim Brooks, Dave Ekenrode and Richard Rames.